 How You Dance Matters

 Many people now take the responsibility to keep the environment clean and natural resources wisely used because the Earth is our only home.
-Should we not also take the responsibility to keep the human environment clean and society stable for the same reason?
+Should we not also take the responsibility to keep the human environment clean and society harmonious for the same reason?
 People new to tango need to awaken to the fact that how you see tango affects how you learn and dance it.
-You may see it as just a dance, or you may see it as a dance that teaches the world to love.
+You may see it as mere entertainment, or you may see it as a dance that teaches the world to love.
 You may learn just how to do steps, or you may learn how to be one with each other.
-You may dance to show your ego, or you may dance to show your love.
+You may dance to show your ego, or you may dance to show your care.
 You may reinvent tango, or you may let tango change you and through you the world.
 How you dance matters, because by which you will leave an impact, either way.
-(See Tango and the Outlook on Life.)
+(See Tango Is the Search for a Dream.)